twangodev/cca/src/AP-Calculus-BC/Take-Home-Quizzes/quiz-4.md

-# Take Home Quiz 4: Interesting Derivative and Areas
+# Interesting Derivative and Areas

 This take-home quiz you will take a look at an interesting property in math that involves derivatives and areas.